ScazLab/ScazLab.github.io/_posts/2019-07-12-UR5e-setup-guide.md

 # Download the driver

-You may choose to download it from the official souce, but I ran into problems with it
+You may choose to download it from the official souce, otherwise you might see the error `Sub-package of type 0 was not parsed completely!`

 ```
 cd ~/ros_libs_ws/src